joestubbs/coe379L-sp25/docs/unit01/eda.rst

 So let's think about this dataset.
 Any one have a thought as to what is going on here?

-This is a dataset about used cars -- their current price as well as number of other features, such as the brand of the car,the model, the year it was made, the fuel and transmission, etc.
+This is a dataset about used cars -- their current price as well as number of other features, such as the brand of the car, the model, the year it was made, the fuel and transmission, etc.